yukaritan/qtbot3/README.md

 ## Requirements
+1. Python 3.4
-1. Gunicorn
+2. Gunicorn
-2. Flask
+3. Flask
-3. Other things.
+4. Other things.
 Please let me know what it has you install.

 ## Run